masroof-maindak/kya-badla/README.md

 # Change Detector

-\*0.5 dependency (OpenCV is only used for container classes and to load frames) computer-vision that takes a video as output and outputs a video highlighting change in the original video.
+Zero-point-five dependency (OpenCV is only used for container classes and to load frames) computer vision project that takes a 'video' as output and outputs a video highlighting 'change' in the original video.

+Just about everything in terms of actual classical CV algorithms has been done from scratch, with (to the best of my ability) best modern C++ practices.

 ## Usage